ybranchy/ybranchy/README.md

 ## Mauni Branch

-🎓 MS in Business Analytics Candidate at William & Mary
+🎓 Master of Science in Business Analytics Candidate at William & Mary (May 2025)

 💡 About Me

-I'm a results-driven business analytics professional with a strong foundation in data analysis, machine learning, and strategic planning.
-With experience in both corporate and academic environments, I bring a unique blend of technical skill and collaborative leadership to every project.
-Whether I’m designing process improvements, analyzing risk, or building visualizations, I’m motivated by opportunities to drive meaningful impact.
+As a dedicated professional pursuing an MSBA at William & Mary, I’m passionate about transforming data into actionable insights that drive decision-making and organizational growth.
+I also hold a BBA in Business Analytics with a concentration in Management & Organizational Leadership and a minor in Data Science.

+With over three years of hands-on experience—including my current Graduate Assistant role and past internships—I’ve built expertise in data analytics, strategic planning, and risk management.
+At Elevance Health, I led workflow optimization efforts, and through W&M’s Cybersecurity Awareness Initiative, I assessed risk and analyzed fraud scenarios.

 🛠 Technical Skills